2009–10 Connecticut Huskies women's basketball team: Non-conference games

 Connecticut had played ACC teams Florida State and North Carolina; on 18 January, they would play their third ACC team of the season, Duke.
 Just as North Carolina had been ranked seventh at the time of the game, the Duke team was the seventh ranked team in the country.
 The margin of victory would not be as large as the UNC game, but it was still a convincing win, with UConn outscoring Duke 81–48.
 In contrast to the UNC game in which the first half was decision, Duke would remain reasonably close at halftime, down only ten, 38–28, but UConn would stretch out the lead in the second half.
 Maya Moore hit six three point field goals in the game, and Kalana Greene scored 18 points.

-Connecticut faced Oklahoma in a late, out-of-conference match-up on the 15th of February.
+Connecticut faced Oklahoma in a late, out-of-conference match-up on February 15.
 Oklahoma was ranked 12th in the nation, but UConn had faced higher ranked opponents, and won relatively easily.
 Midway through the first half, it appeared UConn was heading for another easy win, as they had doubled the Sooners score 24–12.
 However, Oklahoma brought the game back to a two-point margin at halftime, and took a one-point lead in the second half.
 Five minutes later, UConn had opened up a ten-point lead, and extended the lead to a final 16 point margin 76–60.